Skip to content

 What is the YouTube algorithm?
 To answer that question, let’s do a quick overview of how YouTube’s Algorithm has changed over the years.
 And how it works today.

-2005 – 2011: Optimizing for clicks & views
+2005-2011: Optimizing for clicks & views

-According to founder Jawed Karim (a.k.a. the star of Me at the Zoo), YouTube was created in 2005 in order to crowdsource video of Janet Jackson and Justin Timberlake’s notorious Superbowl performance.
+According to founder Jawed Karim (a.k.a. the star of Me at the Zoo), YouTube was created in 2005 in order to crowdsource the video of Janet Jackson and Justin Timberlake’s notorious Superbowl performance.
 So it makes sense that YouTube’s algorithm started off by recommending videos that attracted the most views or clicks.

-Alas, this led to an increase in misleading titles and thumbnails (a.k.a. clickbait).
+Of course, this led to an increase in misleading titles and thumbnails (a.k.a. clickbait).
 User experience plummeted as videos left people feeling tricked, unsatisfied, or plain old annoyed.

 2012: Optimizing for watch time

 In 2012, YouTube adjusted its recommendation system to support time spent watching each video.
 It also included time spent on the platform overall.
 When people find videos valuable and interesting, they watch them for longer.
-Or so the theory goes.
+Or, so the theory goes.

 This shift to reward watch time was a game changer.
-According to Mark Bergan, author of Like, Comment, Subscribe: Inside YouTube’s Chaotic Rise to World Domination,[Watch time] had an immediate impact.
-Early YouTubers were basically making TikTok videos…but watch time created gaming, beauty vlogging, alt-right podcasts… all these verticals we now associate with YouTube.”
+According to Mark Bergan, author of Like, Comment, Subscribe: Inside YouTube’s Chaotic Rise to World Domination, “[Watch time] had an immediate impact.
+Early YouTubers were basically making TikTok videos… but watch time created gaming, beauty vlogging, alt-right podcasts… all these verticals we now associate with YouTube.”

 Accounts that were big performers previously (like videos from eHow, or MysteryGuitarMan) dropped off almost immediately.